 south poles are a united dipole, unlike the separated plus and

 minus electric charges, called monopoles.

-Electricity and magnetism are coupled aspects of a single, electromagnetic
+Electricity and magnetism are two tightly coupled aspects of a single electromagnetic

-velocity and point its fingers in the direction of the magnetic
+charge's velocity and point its fingers in the direction of the

-field, then your palm will point in the direction of the electromagnetic force.
+magnetic field, then your palm will point in the direction of the

 Magnetic Flux Density (B)